loading

 Only needs a partial match against the filename which contains:

-• Component name (query component-)
+• Component name

-• Kebab case name
+• Kebab case of the sample's name (or sampleName)

 • viewports values